Deals of the day-Mergers and acquisitions

-** Swiss-based food giant Nestle will pay Starbucks $7.15 billion in cash for the rights to sell the U.S. coffee chain’s products around the world in a global alliance aimed at reinvigorating their coffee empires.
+** Swiss-based food giant Nestle will pay Starbucks $7.15 billion in cash for the rights to sell the U.S. coffee chain’s products around the world, tying a premium brand to Nestle’s global distribution muscle.

 ** International Flavors & Fragrances Inc agreed to buy Israeli flavours and ingredients maker Frutarom for $7.1 billion in cash and stock, vying for the industry’s top spot with market leader Givaudan.